BartJolling/Testable-Code/README.md

 Demo 03: Presentation
 ---------------------
 #### Non Testable UI
-Putting code directly in the code-behind will create a tight coupling between the presentation logic and the actual view.
+Using the view as a datacontainer and putting code directly in the code-behind will create a tight coupling between the presentation logic and the actual view.
 This makes it impossible to write automated tests for the presentation logic.

 #### Model-View-ViewModel
-This demo is inspired by "Jason Dolinger on Model-View-ViewModel"" http://blog.lab49.com/archives/2650
+Decouple the View from the presentation logic by applying the Model-View-ViewModel pattern.
+This demo is inspired by "Jason Dolinger on Model-View-ViewModel" http://blog.lab49.com/archives/2650

+- Move data out of the code-behind of the view and into the ViewModel and expose them as public properties
+- Bind the controls on the view to the public properties of the ViewModel
+- Inject external dependencies into the ViewModel
+- Inject the ViewModel into the View from App.xaml.cs